flaviojosefo/OpenGL-Cuda-Mandelbrot/README.md

 ## Summary

-This project was built on **CUDA C** with the main goal of generating an interactive Mandelbrot Fractal.
+This project was built on **CUDA C (12.0)** with the main goal of generating an interactive Mandelbrot Fractal.
 It uses the [`GLEW`](https://glew.sourceforge.net/) and [`FreeGLUT`](https://freeglut.sourceforge.net/)
 libraries to access **OpenGL** functionality, including user input.